What do you find fascinating/challenging about energy research and the energy transition?

-In its present state, the mobility sector suffers from various entities: pollution, oil dependence, congestion, accidents, noise and consumption of space.
-While it is impossible to definitely state what the future of mobility holds, I like to think it will address many of its current issues by migrating towards ride sharing, increasing overall energy efficiency of vehicles as well as substantial modifications to our current behavior patterns.
-This will therefore require a combination of technological and societal advancements to make these visions a reality.
-Additively, the proliferation of new advancements in mobility such as self-driving cars and electric mobility requires sustainable forms of energy to be incorporated into the energy infrastructure, otherwise we risk running into a low tech halt.
+In its present state, the mobility sector suffers from various entities: pollution, oil dependence, congestion, accidents, noise, consumption of space...
+While it is impossible to finitely state what the future of mobility holds, I like to think it will address many of its current issues by migrating towards ride sharing and increasing overall energy efficiency of vehicles.
+This will therefore require a combination of technological and societal advancements to make this vision a reality.
+The proliferation of new advancements such as self driving cars and electric mobility requires sustainable forms of energy to be incorporated into the energy infrastructure, otherwise we risk running into a low tech halt.
 In order to keep up with the flux of the global energy transition, it is imperative to design sustainable business practices, as well as implement energy policies that will enable proliferation of emerging technologies.
-That said I expect (one way or another) that walking and biking will play a larger role in mobility, for both reduction of greenhouse gas emissions and enhanced personal fitness.
+That said, I really hope to see more movement towards simply walking and biking to our destinations; for both reduction of greenhouse gas emissions and our personal health.

 What is your "work-life-balance" recipe?

-I admit I am still working on how to best sort this out effectively...
-However, when the mountains are not white with snow, I can be found all along the high alpine routes, crossing anywhere between 70-100 km on any given weekend.
+I admit, I am still working on how to best sort this out effectively...
+But when the mountains are not white with snow, I can be found all along the high alpine routes, crossing anywhere between 70-100 km on any given weekend.
 The ibex (steinbock, bouquetin, stambecco) and I tend to occupy the same territory, so during alpine running season I inadvertently spend a lot of time with these epic creatures.
-I do not yet know how to ski (I am aware of the irony in that), so in the winter I take on caving expeditions, as well do I have several knitting projects going at once.
-My best ideas often come to me during my long excursions on the Alps, which further fuels the thought processes for my work...
-Therefore, I reckon, it is time for me to hop on the skis.
+I ummm, do not yet know how to ski (I am aware of the irony in that), so in the winter I take on caving expeditions, as well do I have several knitting projects going at once.
+My best ideas often come to me during my long excursions on the Alps, which further fuels my thought processes for my work...
+Therefore, I reckon, it is time for me to hop on the skis...

 Can you provide recommendations for young scientists wishing to pursue a career in the field of (energy) research?

 We are all part of the global community and our collective actions are what dictate the stability and maintenance of this planet.
 In which case, I instead prefer to stress that you need not be a scientist or engineer to be a part of the epic endeavor of sustainability.
 I instead encourage you to observe your surroundings, question accepted understandings, think about your actions and make conscious decisions about your behavior patterns.
-It is not necessary that you pursue a career in research to function as a catalyst for change.
-You simply need to open your eyes and mind to make sustainable choices that will contribute to decreasing the effects humans are putting on the planet.
-With that, I leave you with these two images, as they perhaps speak louder than words.
-After crossing more than 2000 km of the Alps this past season, I have experienced firsthand the devastating effects of climate change on the plethora of glaciers I run across.
+It is not necessary that you pursure a career in research to work as a catalyst for change.
+You simply need to open your eyes and mind to make sustainable choices that will contribute to decreasing the effects we humans are putting on the planet.
+With that, I leave you with these two images as they perhaps speak louder than words...
+After crossing more than 2000 km of the Alps this past season, I have experienced first hand the visual effects of climate change on the plethora of glaciers I run across.
 How much longer do we wait, before it is too late?